rodrigotamura/go-stack-2019/module03/react/README.md

 Afterwards, open [package.json](./package.json) and add _dev_ in scripts: `webpack-dev-server --mode development`

 When we declare **--mode development** we will build our bundle without minifying.
 Wether we change to **--mode production** our bundle will be builded minifyied.

+# Creating root component with React

+We need to create [/public/index.html](./public/index.html).

+Please check out at [/src/index.js](./src/index.js) for details and instructions.

+**It is a good practice** to separate our root component from another components:

+1. Create [/src/App.js](./src/App.js) and create root component there.
+2. Import this file into [/src/index.js](./src/index.js)